by Andrew Clements (2005)

 Includes Financial Literacy resources.

-Students love being placed in their own world – the world of school and peers and teachers and parents.
+Like the Andrew Clements’ classic Frindle, Lunch Money is a school story.
+Students love being placed in their own world – the world of peers and teachers and parents.
 And kids believe it when those students are not always nice to each other.
 A little bickering realism makes kids trust the author and become more invested in his story.
 Andrew Clements always moves things briskly.
 His characters are wise and enterprising, sweet and vulnerable.
-Students respect them, want to be like them, and empathize with them.

 In Lunch Money, we meet Greg Kenton, serial entrepreneur.
-Everything is going his way, until he meets his match in the person of Maura Shaw, who seems to be aping his style and methods.
+Everything is going his way, until he meets his match in his neighbor, Maura Shaw.
+She seems to have stolen Greg’s latest money-making idea – writing, illustrating, printing, and selling original comic books.

-Ultimately Lunch Money becomes a morality tale for a complicated and fraught topic, one perfect for students ready to learn a little more about the imminent real world.
+Ultimately, Lunch Money becomes a morality tale with some timely questions.
 What does it mean to be greedy?
-What are the limits of entrepreneurship?
 Is it bad or good to constantly scheme to make money?
-It’s the American Way, and yet some aspects might make some of us uncomfortable.
-Should there be any restrictions on Greg’s (and Maura’s) entrepreneurial projects?
+Should there be restrictions on students’ entrepreneurial projects?
+Is unfettered capitalism always best?